eleijonmarck/dicommunify/README.md

 DICommunify is built for dicom header images in which to translate them from imagery to the approriate DICOM encoding

-Project Organization
+## Prerequisities

+* virtualenv
+* python 3.x installed on your computer
+* scipy and numpy
+* theano / tensorflow and keras
+* matplotlib (optional)

+### Installation

+* pip install -r requirements.txt

+## TODO

+* create dataset with samples and labels (x,y)
+* create dicommunify.dataset class with method xray FOR importing our dataset that we create Project Organization
 ------------